AnapalOne/xmonad-packed/README.md

 | spotify, cmus                                      | music |
 | discord                                            | text and voice app |
 | github-desktop                                     | github desktop |

+> See `setup.sh` for the full list of packages that will be installed.

 ## Troubleshooting